 WIOA POLICY REVIEW - Work Experience

-Ms. Alvord reported to the committee that the WIOA Work Experience policy has been created and would like committee members to review and vote on at the Wednesday, November 18, 2020 meeting.
-If so moved, the WIOA Work Experience policy will be on the full Board agenda to be approved at their meeting Tuesday, December 15, 2020.
+Ms. Alvord reported to the committee that the WIOA Work Experience policy has been updated and will need committee approval to move to the full Board for approval at the next board meeting Tuesday, December 15, 2020.